Sustainability and Social Justice

 It's a lonely world out there: Deinstitutionalisation in Victoria

 Lead investigator: Professor Katie Holmes (History, College of Arts, Social Sciences and Commerce)

-- Professor Christine Bigby, College of Science, Health and Engineering, School of Allied Health
+- Professor Christine Bigby, College of Science, Health and Engineering, School of Allied Health, Human Services and Sport

-- Dr David Henderson, College of Science, Health and Engineering, School of Allied Health
+- Dr David Henderson, College of Science, Health and Engineering, School of Allied Health, Human Services and Sport